i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/discovery/meraki-discovery.md

 ![image](../../assets/discovery/meraki11.png)

-### LIST TAB
+### List tab

 To view the list of devices, select the mandatory **Token** and **Organisation** fields in the filters.
 Other filters are available, including Networks, Search by Name, IP or Serial, Device Status.

 ![image](../../assets/discovery/meraki12.png)

-the list tab displays the hosts that were detected by the discovery, along with the following information:
+The list tab displays the hosts that were detected by the discovery, along with the following information:

 * **Device status**: status can be online, offline, alerting, dormant
 * **Name**: Device name